status-im/wiki.status.im/docs/getting-started/mission-and-core-values.md

 - Reciprocity, open-mindedness, respect and encouragement.

-- The systems we're creating must be open, permissionless, award fair access and Distribute Decentralise and Democratise power.
+- The systems we're creating must be open, permissionless, award fair access and Distribute, Decentralise, and Democratise power.

 - Status is licenced as Free Libre & Open Source software, which allow **anyone** to run the software for **any purpose** as well as to **study**, **Modify**, and **distribute** the software and any adapted versions.